-The Career Academy encompasses dual enrollment and articulation—it is program focused, following a specific curricular pattern with an expected credential outcome—badge or certificate.
+The Career Academy encompasses dual enrollment and dual credit—it is program focused, following a specific curricular pattern with an expected credential outcome of a Technical Certificate.

 Students enrolled in a Northeast State Career Academy option have the opportunity to begin earning college credit their junior year of high school in a chosen program of study.
 Students will continue in the program throughout their junior and senior years to earn a college certificate by the

 time they graduate high school!
 A Northeast State certificate gives students a workforce credential, as well as a jump start on their college education.
 Most certificate programs are completely embedded within an Associate of Applied Science degree program at Northeast State, so students who successfully earn a